slack-ruby/slack-ruby-bot/DEPLOYMENT.md

 Alternatively, you can still [generate a legacy API token](https://api.slack.com/custom-integrations/legacy-tokens) for your app and use it for some interactions.

+If you have a legacy API token, and would like to migrate to the new Slack apps, a brief [migration guide](MIGRATION.md) is provided.

 #### SLACK_API_TOKEN

 Set the SLACK_API_TOKEN environment variable using the token received above.